I rub in my my hands

 its air dry, my tongue thick.

-The leaves’ smell wafts somehow
+The leaves’ smell drones

-like the drone of buzzing hornets,
+like buzzing hornets,

-sticking to the skin of my palms.
+the skin of my palms.

 Wiping my mouth later I taste it.

-Or, I will remember its taste, bitter
+Or, I will remember its taste:

-on my lips, and the leaves, coarse.
+bitter on my lips, the leaves, coarse.

 But their image eludes me,